codycoyle88/realtimebustracker/README.md

 # Real Time Bus Tracker Exercise

-This is a little program to cycle throught the STA Rout3 90 stops when prompted.
+This is a little program to cycle throught the STA Route 90 stops when prompted.

 ## How to use
 1. Load the page and select the button at the top of the page.